Mayte Garcia: Early life

-Garcia was born on November 12, 1973, at Fort Rucker, Alabama, army base.
+Garcia was born on November 12, 1973, at Fort Rucker, Alabama, an army base.
 Garcia's parents are both of Puerto Rican descent.
-Her father John was a United States military pilot, and her mother Janelle (also known as simply Nelly) was a dancer.
-Garcia and her older sister, Janice, grew up in both Germany and the United States.
+Her father John was a United States military pilot, and her mother Janelle (also known as Nelly) was a dancer.
+Garcia and her older sister, Janice, grew up in Germany and the United States.
 Garcia spent the summers of her childhood with her extended family in San Juan, Puerto Rico.
 She began belly dancing at age three.
-On May 12, 1981, then 7 years old, Garcia appeared on the American television program That's Incredible! as the world's youngest professional belly dancer.
+On May 12, 1981, at 7 years old, Garcia appeared on the American television program That's Incredible! as the world's youngest professional belly dancer.

 As a teenager, Garcia became a prima ballerina with the Wiesbaden Ballet.
 She graduated from General H.H.
 Arnold High School in Wiesbaden, Germany.

 Career and professional relationship with Prince

-Garcia first came to the attention of Prince in 1990 when her mother submitted a video cassette of Garcia's performance to a dancer in hopes they would pass the tape on to Prince.
-Prince met the young dancer within minutes after viewing the video while on tour in Germany.
-Garcia also describes the process by which she became a part of Prince's performance group, The New Power Generation (NPG), as follows on her official website: "Mayte's mother convinced some members of the New Power Generation to give her [audition] video to Prince.
+Garcia came to the attention of Prince in 1990 when her mother submitted a video cassette of Garcia's performance to a dancer in hopes they would pass the tape on to Prince.
+Prince met Garcia within minutes after viewing the video while on tour in Germany.
+Garcia describes the process by which she became a part of Prince's performance group, The New Power Generation (NPG), as follows on her official website: "Mayte's mother convinced some members of the New Power Generation to give her [audition] video to Prince.
 Ten minutes later, Prince had invited her backstage, and for two years, the two kept in touch.
 Finally, when she was eighteen, Prince asked her to be a part of the NPG".

 In 1992, Garcia was hired to dance during his Diamonds and Pearls Tour.
 She became the focus of his next album, Love Symbol (1992).
 Garcia assumed the guise of an Egyptian princess for the concept album and the 3 Chains o' Gold video compilation.
 She was a member of the NPG, from 1992 to 1996.
 Afterwards, she remained an associate of the NPG, dancing occasionally during Prince's tours in 1998 and 1999.
 In 1995, Prince produced an album for her, titled Child of the Sun, for a European release on his NPG Records label.
 This album had one single released overseas, "If I Love U 2 Nite".

 In 1997, Garcia was the artistic director of the New Power Generation Dance Company on their Around the World in a Day tour.
 She also directed the music video for "The One" for Prince.
 In addition, Garcia directed music videos for Chaka Khan and Graham Central Station.
 She choreographed the belly dancing routines for Britney Spears' "I'm a Slave 4 U" music video, as well as Spears' performance of the song at the 2001 MTV Video Music Awards.
 During this period, Garcia dated drummer Tommy Lee.
 She sang on his album Never a Dull Moment (2002) and she toured with him as a dancer.